Acquired disorders

 - Functional use of the shoulder and elbow; deficits in the use of the wrist and hand

-- Involve s C8-T1 nerve roots- lower arm paralysis involving intrinsic muscles of the hand, finger flexors, and finger extensors
+- Involves C8-T1 nerve roots — lower arm paralysis involving intrinsic muscles of the hand, finger flexors, and finger extensors

 - Global palsy

-- Involves C5-T1- total arm paralysis
+- Involves C5-T1 — total arm paralysis

-Physical therapy interventions and brachial plexus injuries
+Physical therapy interventions for brachial plexus injuries

 - Partial immobilization for 1-2 weeks of the injured extremity